-On behalf of the Board of Trustees, we are pleased to present the Comprehensive Annual Financial Report of the Maryland State Retirement and Pension System for the fiscal year ended June 30, 2020.
-This report provides information on the financial status of the Retirement System during a period when the System issued approximately \$351 million in average monthly payments to nearly 168,00 retirees and beneficiaries.
+On behalf of the Board of Trustees, we are pleased to present the Annual Comprehensive Financial Report of the Maryland State Retirement and Pension System for the fiscal year that ended June 30, 2021.
+This report provides information on the financial status of the Retirement System during a period when the System issued approximately \$355 million in average monthly payments to more than 169,000 retirees and beneficiaries.

 The Board's fundamental mission is to ensure that retirement benefits are paid in full, and in an accurate and timely manner.
-The Board oversees the investment of the Maryland State Retirement and Pension System assets in order to ensure the funding necessary to meet those obligations.
+The Board oversees the investment of Maryland State Retirement and Pension System assets to ensure the funding necessary to meet those obligations.

-The pension fund realized modest gains in fiscal 2020, earning 3.57 percent for the year, reflecting the ongoing impact of the COVID-19 pandemic on global markets.
-Although the fiscal year earnings fell short of the System's 7.40% assumed actuarial return rate, it exceeded the policy benchmark of 3.14% by 43 basis points.
+Fiscal 2021 was an extraordinary year in which the System earned 26.7% on investments, far surpassing its 7.40% assumed actuarial return rate and exceeding the policy benchmark of 24.41% by 230 basis points.
 The policy benchmark is a standard for comparing a portfolio's performance in the market from which the manager selects securities.
-The fund's performance raised the system's managed assets to \$54.8 billion, an increase of \$562 million over last year.
+The fund's performance raised the system's assets to \$67.9 billion, an increase of \$13.3 billion over the prior fiscal year.